FarmDyn/documentation/docs/template/environmental_accounting_module.md

 2. Methane emissions from stable and storage

+CH4 emissions stemming from manure storage are calculated according to the volume in the different storage systems, *v\_volInStorageType*.
+The amount of volatile solids in the slurry is estimated based on the stored volume using the average dry matter, *p\_avDmMan*, and the share of volatile solids in the dry matter, *p\_oTSMan*.
+The effect of different slurry cover types on emissions is incorporated via different methane conversion factors, *p\_MCF*.
+Furthermore, different manure types are considered in the maximum methane producing capacity, *p\_BO*.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/env_acc_module.gms GAMS /\*.*?CH4 from manure/ /"staSto"\)  \)/)
 ```GAMS
 *  CH4 from manure storage: